 Jeremy Saulnier’s cold, brooding film Hold The Dark premiered to eager audience in the hot swelter of Austin’s Fantastic Fest 2018.
 Saulnier has made a name for himself in genre film by exploring the brutality and reality of characters in perilous situations.
 2016’s Green Room gave us a taste for blood and we cheered through it’s visceral display of practical effects but Hold The Dark reminds us that violence is a very real thing, and happens in a very real way to people who are rarely deserving of such a tragic end.

 Heavier on dialogue than Saulnier’s previous films, Hold The Dark‘s real power lies in quiet, stoic performances from it’s entire cast.
 Key moments in the film where we would expects long explanation are left with single word responses or glances that carry more emotion than any speech ever would.
 Joel and Ethan Coen for years have been working with the believe that this world is no country for old men, but Hold The Dark will give you the sense that this is no country for mankind at all.
-We are the spirits that drift on the wind, in eternal struggle with a fate than cannot be killed.
+We are the spirits that drift on the wind, in eternal struggle.

 “Hold The Dark is by far the most unsettling film Saulnier has directed and might be his best work to date.”